lapwat/cryptowall/README.md

 ### Monero

-I followed the official *Mnemonic (Electrum or Deterministic) Style* explained at the bottom of [this page](https://xmr.llcoins.net/addresstests.html)
+I followed the official _Mnemonic (Electrum or Deterministic) Style_ explained at the bottom of [this page](https://xmr.llcoins.net/addresstests.html).

 ### Iota